Doubly Inhomogeneous Reinforcement Learning: Notations, conditions and proofs

 As for the second term, notice that

 whenever $t>T-\tau^{(k)}$ and $i\in \mathcal{C}_k$.
-As such the second term forms a sum of martingale difference sequence.
-Using similar arguments in proof of Step 1 of Lemma \ref{lemma:consistency}, it follows from the martingale concentration inequality that the supermum of the second term on the RHS of \eqref{eq:cluster_theta_taylor} over all triplets $(t_1,t_2,k)$ such that $t_1\ge T-\tau^{(k)}, t_2-t_1> \epsilon T$ is upper bounded by $O(N^{-1/2}T^{-1/2}\sqrt{\log (NT)})$, with probability approaching $1$.
+As such, the second term forms a sum of martingale difference sequence.
+Using similar arguments in Step 1 of the proof of Lemma \ref{lemma:consistency}, it follows from the martingale concentration inequality that the supermum of the second term on the RHS of \eqref{eq:cluster_theta_taylor} over all triplets $(t_1,t_2,k)$ such that $t_1\ge T-\tau^{(k)}, t_2-t_1> \epsilon T$ is upper bounded by $O(N^{-1/2}(t_2-t_1)^{-1/2}\sqrt{\log (NT)})$, with probability $1-O(N^{-1}T^{-1})$.
 This together with the uniform upper bound for the first term yields the desired uniform rate of convergence. \end{proof}

-\subsection{Proof of Theorem 4.1}
+\subsection{Proof of Theorem \ref{thmrate}}

-Notice that Theorem 4.1 is automatically implied by the following two lemmas.
-We focus on proving the following two lemmas in this section. \begin{lemma} Suppose (A1) -- (A5) hold and $s_{cp}\gg (NT)^{-1/2} \log (NT)$.
+Notice that Theorem \ref{thmrate} is automatically implied by the following three lemmas.
+We focus on proving these lemmas one by one in this section. \begin{lemma} Suppose MA, LSE, LHE, Assumptions \ref{as:tau} -- \ref{as:f'' contineous}, \ref{as:ergodic} hold and $s_{cp}\gg (NT)^{-1/2} \log^{3/2} (NT)$.
 When using the oracle cluster memberships as input, the estimated change points computed by the proposed most recent change point detection subroutine satisfy